CybersecurityForDemocracy/tiktok-library/README.md

 https://developers.tiktok.com/doc/research-api-specs-query-videos/

 ### Video ID
-If you know the ID of the video you want, you can query for it directly with `--video-id`.
+If you know the ID(s) of the video(s) you want, you can query for it directly with `--video-id`.
+This can be used multiple times to query for multiple video IDs.
 NOTE: you will still have to provide start and end dates (due to TikTok Research API design).

 ### fetching user info
 `--fetch-user-info` For each video the API returns user info is fetched for the video's creator.  (for more about what TikTok research API provides and how it is structured see https://developers.tiktok.com/doc/research-api-specs-query-user-info)